Titor8115/mandown/README.md

 ## Sample

+- This is nested list
-😊 is rendered
+  - 😊 is rendered
+    - So is 🌚 🌕 🌖 🌗 🌘 🌑 🌒 🌓 🌔

-- This is a bullet
+      - It is 🔥
+- Me right now 💀

 This is <u>underline</u>